 Tuition depends on the length of the class, often includes an “early bird special” and is clearly laid out in the WAJE Catalog.

 How Can I Register for a WAJE Class?

 Currently, registration is available via registration form mail-in with payment by check.
-Click on WAJE 2013-14 CATALOG to see the Catalog or REGISTRATION to download and print the registration form.
+Click here to view the 2014-15 catalogue.
+Click here to download and print the registration form.